gatsbyjs/gatsby/docs/docs/deploying-to-azure.md

 ### Create a GitHub repository and push your code

 1. Go to GitHub and log in.
-You should now be at a URL like `https://github.com/<your username>?tab=repositories`
+You should now be at a URL like `https://github.com/<your username>?tab=repositories`.

 2. Click the `new` button.